Offbeatmammal/ec_map/README.md

 # Usage

 To use simply open the page.
-- Defaults to first circuit in the list, or lst one shown, or you can select a circuit to display from the drop-down
+- Defaults to first circuit in the list, or 1st one shown, or you can select a circuit to display from the drop-down
 - Add a unit either by clicking or drag and drop.
 Call signs must be unique.
+- To show a vehicle is dispatched but not yet on-scene, click.
+Click to toggle animation off again
 - To rename a unit, double-click on it.
 - To delete a unit either right click, or drag to the trash can (confirmation before delete).
 - Saves are made every time you move to add/remove a unit (so can close and reopen browser without losing locations), and are reloaded automtically.